- Proposed Development Projects Adjacent to Town Green

 - What are the financial implications?

-Fortunately, previous City and DDA leaders have provided the tools to invest in this placemaking initiative.
-The recent sale of a DDA-owned building often referred to as the Department of Juvenile Justice (DJJ) building created investable funds for the DDA.
-The Tax Allocation District (TAD) created years ago is now yielding available tax revenues from the downtown area to invest back into the public infrastructure.
-Briefly speaking, in a TAD, county property taxes generated above a baseline level, which has now been exceeded, stay IN the City, and can be used on infrastructure investment back in the district.
+Fortunately, previous city and DDA leaders have provided the tools to invest in this placemaking initiative.
+The sale of a DDA-owned building often referred to as the Department of Juvenile Justice building created investable funds for the DDA.
+The Tax Allocation District (TAD) created years ago is anticipated to yield additional tax revenues from the downtown area to invest back into the city.
+Briefly speaking, in a TAD, county property taxes generated above a baseline level, which has now been exceeded, stay IN the city, and can be used on infrastructure investment back in the district.

 - How are you going to fund a parking deck that is reserved for the public?

 The single most difficult financial hurdle is the parking deck.
-The cost of the parking deck is currently estimated to be around $6.1 million, a significant sum.
+The cost of the parking deck is currently estimated to be between $5 and $6 million – a significant sum.
 No developer could or would absorb that cost, as the deck is mostly a public amenity.
-Using the money raised from the sale of the 84, 88 and 90 N. Avondale Road properties and the windfall of tax revenue generated largely from the hotel into the TAD, this $6.1 million cost can be absorbed with no capital outlay from the City or DDA.
+The city and the DDA are currently exploring different avenues to fund the parking deck using a variety of different tools.

 - Are the live-work units going to require a public investment?

-No, the developer will pay for the land to build the live-work units.
+The developer will pay market value for the land to build the live-work units, and there are no public loans for this project.
 The parking for those units will be absorbed into the parking deck.

 - Does the hotel need additional public investment?